-An often under-looked area in the goal towards minimizing health disparities is in the area of LGBT health.
+An often overlooked area in addressing the goal of minimizing health disparities is the subject of LGBT health.
 Some educators feel ill-equipped to teach LGBT-competent care or to assist students in facing biases in this area.
 This page contains numerous resources to help the PA educator accomplish this task.

 - Health People 2020.
 One of the newest objectives of the nationwide health improvement initiative known as Healthy People 2020 is to improve the health, safety, and well-being of lesbian, gay, bisexual, and transgender (LGBT) individuals.